w3f/Grants-Program/applications/application-template.md

 - Where and how does your project fit into the ecosystem?
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 - What need(s) does your project meet?
+- How did you identify these needs?
+Please provide evidence in the form of (scientific) articles, forum discussions, case studies, or raw data.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?
+Please identify and assess any projects addressing the same need and explain how your project is distinct.
+Feel free to include applicable research data, statistics, or metrics.
+  - If not, please indicate why such a project might not have been possible, successful, or attempted.
-  - If not, are there similar projects in related ecosystems?
+- Are there any projects similar to yours in related ecosystems?

 ## Team :busts_in_silhouette: